VERY USEFUL AND VERY FINE VINTAGE WHICH PRODUCED SOME SENSATIONAL WINES

 Clinet acted very aromatic and very flowery, elegant, charming and complex in 2017.
 Much seduction here.
 92% Merlot + 8% Cabernet Sauvignon.

 La Violette (100% Merlot) had app.
 35 hl per ha yield in 2017.
 Modern with flashy fruit and tannin but great ripeness, complexity, structure and length here.
 Very tasty indeed.

-Le Gay (90% Merlot + 10% Cabernet Franc) produced only 25 hl/ha in 2017 due to obvious reason, frost).
+Le Gay (90% Merlot + 10% Cabernet Franc) produced only 25 hl/ha in 2017 due to frost.
 Tight, earthy flavours, concentrated, big fruit supported by creamy tannin.
 Just excellent wine so typical for the district.

 Some days later I came back to taste 2015 and 2008 La Violette and Le Gay.
 La Violette 2015 had great sweetness and complexity, silky texture, ripe fruit and tannin with fine length.
 95-96p.
 The 2008 was just earthy and a bit rough/tarty.
 93p.
 Le Gay 2015 turned out big and strong.
 93+p while Le Gay 2008 was well-made, lot of truffles, fine character of the soil.
 93p.

 Petit Village continues its revival.
 After stupendous 2016 and 2015, 2017 delivered a true heartbreaker wine with silky fruit and tannin, velvety structure, pure elegance and finesse.
 Same beatiful appearance when tasted at Pichon Baron one week later.
 The new winemaker since 2015, Diana Garcia Berrouet, has really changed fortunes at the property!